List of Pleasant Goat and Big Big Wolf episodes: TV series

-The twenty-fourth season Ultimate Battle: The Next Generation (决战次时代, "Decisive Battle Times") is the fourth series of the Mighty Little Defenders series.
-This season premiered on Aniworld Satellite Television, Youku, Mango TV on July 9, 2021.
+The twenty-fourth season Ultimate Battle: The Next Generation (决战次时代, "Decisive Battle Times") is the fourth season of the Mighty Little Defenders series.
+This season premiered on Aniworld Satellite Television, Youku, Mango TV on July 9, 2021, and finished on July 23.
 The opening theme is "Chuangzao Weilai" (创造未来, "Create the Future") by Xie Lin, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.

-The twenty-fifth season The Great Rescue (奇妙大营救, "Wonderful Great Rescue") is the fifth series of the Mighty Little Defenders series and the second series of the Against the Dark Force series.
-This season premiered on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, Mango TV on July 15, 2022.
+The twenty-fifth season The Great Rescue (奇妙大营救, "Wonderful Great Rescue") is the fifth season of the Mighty Little Defenders series and the second series of the Against the Dark Force series.
+This season premiered on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, and Mango TV on July 15, 2022, and finished on July 29.
 The opening theme is "Yueding" (约定, "Promise") by Xie Lin, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.

-The twenty-sixth season The Season Towns (勇闯四季城, "Enter the Four Seasons City Bravely") is the sixth series of the Mighty Little Defenders series.
-This season premiered on Aniworld Satellite Television, Youku, Mango TV on January 6, 2023.
+The twenty-sixth season The Season Towns (勇闯四季城, "Enter the Four Seasons City Bravely") is the sixth season of the Mighty Little Defenders series.
+This season premiered on Aniworld Satellite Television, Youku, and Mango TV on January 6, 2023, and finished on January 20.
 The opening theme is "Yongzhe Zhi Lu" (勇者之路, "The Hero's Road") by Cai Wen Hao, and the ending theme is "Biekan Wo Zhi Shi Yizhi Yang" by Ivy Koo.

-The twenty-seventh season Mysterious Ocean Adventure (遨游神秘洋) is the seventh series of the Mighty Little Defenders series.
-This season premiered on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, Mango TV on July 6, 2023.
+The twenty-seventh season Mysterious Ocean Adventure (遨游神秘洋) is the seventh season of the Mighty Little Defenders series.
+This season premiered on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, and Mango TV on July 6, 2023, and finished on July 20.

+The twenty-eighth season Explore Wolffy's Mind (探索沃尔菲的内心世界) is the eighth season of the Mighty Little Defenders series.
+This season premiered on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, and Mango TV on January 19, 2024, and finished on February 2.

+The twenty-ninth season Crazy Hubs (疯狂中心) is the ninth season of the Mighty Little Defenders series.
+This season premiered on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, and Mango TV on July 5, 2024, and finished on July 19.

+The thirtieth season Martial World Rescue (武界救援) is the tenth season of the Mighty Little Defenders series.
+This season premiered on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, and Mango TV on January 10, 2025, and finished on January 24.

+The thirty-first season New Wild Cosmos (全新野波斯菊) is the eleventh season of the Mighty Little Defenders series.
+This season premiered on Aniworld Satellite Television, Youku, iQiyi, Tencent Video, and Mango TV on July 4, 2025, and finished on July 18.